Is a tree safer in the city than the forest?

 While there are targets on forests specifically, the conservation and sustainable management of forests will be pivotal to achieving all of the above.
 Forests enable healthy and clean rivers, a stable climate, renewable supplies of wood for energy and paper for learning, food and income opportunities.
 To achieve this, businesses will respect and invest in forests and their surrounding communities.
 Community members will have the land tenure, skills, credit and equipment to grow and sell their own produce, or work under fair conditions.
 And they will still benefit from the services that healthy forests provide.

 Collective action.
 The market force and political power you and I exert collectively could make a big difference – perhaps as much, or more, than the Paris deal.
 If this campaign successfully mobilises 1 million or more people across continents to act – planting a tree, making different choices at the supermarket, lobbying your government, making a donation, and/or something bigger – that could really change things.
-So think big and spread the word!
+Get involved and take action today!